Sir Robert Gore-Booth, 4th Baronet: Background and education

 Born at Bath, Somerset, he was the son of Sir Robert Gore-Booth, 3rd Baronet and his wife Hannah, the daughter of Henry Irwin.
 In 1814, aged only nine, he succeeded his father as baronet.
 He was educated at Westminster School and went then to Queens' College, Cambridge, graduating with a Master of Arts in 1826.

 Career

 During the period of the Great Famine, Sir Robert was accused of arbitrarily evicting starving tenant farmers from his land and packing them into leaky, overcrowded emigrant ships headed for Canada and America.
 However, other accounts insist that he mortgaged the estate to help feed his tenants and refused to accept any rents for the duration.
 Which version of events is closer to the truth is still a matter of controversy.

 He was appointed High Sheriff of Sligo for 1830.
-In 1850 he was elected MP for Sligo County in the British House of Commons, representing the constituency for twenty-six years until his death.
-Having been a Deputy Lieutenant from 1841, he was appointed Lord Lieutenant of Sligo in 1868.
+In 1850 he was elected MP for County Sligo in the British House of Commons, representing the constituency for twenty-six years until his death.
+Having been a deputy lieutenant from 1841, he was appointed Lord Lieutenant of Sligo in 1868.